 Mélissa NAYRAL Lecturer, LISST - Laboratoire Interdisciplinaire, Solidarités, Sociétés, Territoires - CAS Centre d'anthropologie Sociale at Université Toulouse Jean Jaurès, France Administrative areas: New Caledonia Places: Melanesia, New Caledonia, Loyalty Islands Keywords: Conflict, Conservation, Development, Gender, Governance, Indigenous Politics, Land Tenure, Natural Resources, Non-Governmental Organizations (NGOs), Politics

-Min Yen ONG Postdoctoral Fellow, Department of Music at School of Oriental and African Studies (SOAS), University of London, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song
+Min Yen ONG Postdoctoral Fellow, Department of Music at University of Nottingham, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song

 Katerina TEAIWA Senior Lecturer, HoD of Gender, Media and Cultural Studies at Australian National University, Australia Administrative areas: Kiribati, Fiji, Australia, New Zealand Places: Micronesia Keywords: Phosphate, Dance, Mining and its Discontents, Landscape, Cultural Studies, Cultural Transformation, Resilience, Environment, Pacific Studies as Field of Study, Globalization